Australian Native Bee Supplies

 • Hotels like drilled blocks of wood and bamboo provide great homes for solitary bees like resin bees and leaf cutter bees.

-• Solitary bees like Blue Banded and Teddy Bear Bees are ground nesting and wont use Bee Hotels.
+• Solitary bees like Blue Banded and Teddy Bear Bees are ground nesting and wont use wood or bamboo Bee Hotels.

 Native Stingless Bees - Social Bees